Volume 22/2, December 2020, pp 227 – 242

 The lack of appropriate training for health personnel also comes from a more structural issue within the UK’s health system.
 The social care sector in England, as well as the NHS, have seen drastic financial cuts for the past ten years, in addition to privatization.
 Working conditions for social care workers are deplorable, with low pay and zero-hours contracts.
 Junior doctors also work very long hours.
 The social care sector is now almost exclusively in the private sector and isolated from the NHS.
 Because of these structural issues, the current public health crisis has further amplified the problems faced by a tired and deficient workforce.

 The state’s failure to implement the recommendations from the pandemic preparedness exercise, its efforts to keep the final report confidential, and the fragmentation and privatization of the NHS and social care sector over the past ten years, mark a collective failure to comply with the obligation to train health workers and prepare the health sector to respond to outbreaks of diseases.
-It is a failure not only under international human rights law but also under the WHO Pandemic Influenza Preparedness Framework.

 This brief examination of the UK government’s early response to COVID-19 reveals four types of consequences from the failure to respect, protect, and fulfill the right to health, as illustrated in Table 1.
 The first type concerns direct health consequences—for example, people dying as a result of COVID-19, people losing family members to the disease, or people left with long-term sequelae after surviving an infection with the virus.
 The second concerns direct economic consequences—for example, people losing their jobs or homes, people being dragged into poverty, or children being unable to access school meals.
-The third category includes indirect health consequences, particularly for non-COVID patients with other serious health conditions.
+The third category includes indirect health consequences, particularly for non-COVID patients with another serious health conditions.
 For instance, the diagnosis, management, and follow-up of cancer patients was greatly affected, which will almost inevitably lead to worse cancer outcomes.
 This category also includes consequences stemming from the psychological impact of the lockdown.
 Finally, the fourth type concerns indirect economic consequences—for example, people bearing the costs of more expensive treatment for pre-existing health conditions or the loss of their job due to health complications after a late cancer diagnosis.
 Other indirect consequences stemming from the government’s failure to provide reliable information about the virus include property damage to 5G towers.
 All of these consequences had an impact on one another; for example, people dragged into poverty due to the pandemic are more likely to experience worse health later in life, since poverty is a social determinant of health.

 While late action from the government is to blame, the inadequacy of national responses worldwide also brings under scrutiny the utility and appropriateness of international legal provisions regarding the right to health.
 Are these legal texts adequate to address preparedness, surveillance, and promotion of the right to health for everyone in times of pandemic?